-HEW CHEE HAU, male, Malaysian, age 44, was appointed as an Independent Non-Executive Director of KPSCB on 10 December 2020.
+HEW CHEE HAU, male, Malaysian, age 45 was appointed as an Independent Non-Executive Director of KPSCB on 10 December 2020.
 He has a Degree of Accounting from University of Malaya and a Member of Malaysian Institute of Accountants.

-Mr Hew Chee Hau is a Chartered Accountant.
+Mr. Hew Chee Hau is a Chartered Accountant.
 He is a Managing Director for various companies providing accounting, tax advisor, corporate secretarial and corporate advisory services.
 He also serves as corporate advisor and strategic partner in financial and strategic planning to propel execution of growth strategies in several businesses in Malaysia for more than 10 years.

-Mr Hew Chee Hau was appointed as Chairman of the Audit Committee on 10 December 2020.
+Mr. Hew Chee Hau is the Chairman of the Audit Committee.
 He is also a member of the Nomination Committee and Remuneration Committee.